Eternity-Yarr/jdbc-unmarshaller/README.md

 ```

-with a few rows representing TestPOJO instances, we can select them, and unmarshall to java objects like that:
+with a few rows representing TestPOJO instances, we can select them and unmarshall to Java objects like that:

 ```java
 ResultSetUnmarshall rsm = new ResultSetUnmarshall();